 Car Insurance Endorsements Explained

-You’re flipping through your car insurance policy documents and you come across a section labeled “Endorsements.”
+You’re flipping through your car insurance policy documents and come across a section labeled “Endorsements.”
 What does this mean?
-And is it a problem?

-No!
-The endorsements listed in your policy are intended to personalize your car insurance to match your specific needs.
+The endorsements listed in your auto policy are intended to personalize your car insurance to match your specific needs.

 Read on to learn more about car insurance endorsements and what they mean for you.

 Think of it this way: Most car insurance policies are pretty standard.
-You can change your coverage limits, of course, but overall, the language describing what’s covered is the same.
+Of course, you can change your coverage limits, but overall, the language describing what’s covered is the same.

 An endorsement personalizes your insurance for your specific situation.
 It may: